JackMaarek/Terraform-aws-course/README.md

 ### Prerequisites

-To test this project you will need to install Terraform and AWS CLI If you installed the aws CLI, the provider in main.tf will automaticly search for ~/.aws directory to check the stored credentials
+To test this project you will need to install Terraform and AWS CLI

-If the keys are not set you can create a terraform.tfvars file and add your access_key and secret_key as in .env files
+If you have an aws account create a terraform.tfvars file and add your access_key and secret_key as in .env files

 Then launch the command:

 ```
 terraform apply
 ```

 Enjoy !